WH GLADSTONES POPULATION AND ENVIRONMENT FUND

 One Grant is available for award every two years.
 A Grant is initially awarded for one year with the possibility of additional funding in the following year.

-The Grant in 2013 will be $12,000.
-The renewed grant of $12,000 for 2014 will depend on the Academy of Science receiving a satisfactory progress report at the end of the first year.
+The Grant in 2015 will be $12,000 (GST exclusive).
+The renewed grant of $12,000 (GST exclusive) for 2016 will depend on the Academy of Science receiving a satisfactory progress report at the end of the first year.

 This grant does not provide funds for bench fees, managerial, visa, insurance or infrastructure costs.